thacuber2a03/raytrazig/README.md

 ### features

+- CLI to check the demos out and mess with them; no load-from-config-file yet, might do that eventually
-- multi-threaded tiled raytracing, can configure amount of cores used in main.zig
+- multi-threaded tiled rendering, allows configuring number of cores used
 - can output directly to a file; no need to redirect
-- CLI to check the demos out and mess with them; no load-from-config-file yet, might do that eventually